 It’s possible that your Hyundai Elantra is a lemon.
-If you are the owner of this Elantra model, you need to know your rights before a class-action lawsuit begins.
+If you are the owner of this Elantra model, you need to know your rights.
 Talk to our professional team about lemon compensation, at no charge upfront from you.
 Hyundai is responsible for any legal fees that occur from a lemon car claim, plus you could get a new vehicle.
 Every year, automakers around the world are held responsible and pay out money to settle with customers just like you.
 There’s no reason to spend more time than necessary in a lemon vehicle.

-If your Hyundai Elantra is experiencing TPMS system issues and you are interested in becoming a class action plaintiff, complete our case evaluation form or call us at 844-928-4443
+If your Hyundai Elantra is experiencing TPMS system issues, you may have a lemon.
+Complete our case evaluation form or call us at 877-795-3666